NLnetLabs/routinator/doc/manual/source/manual-page.rst

       to the valid VRPs.

       Finally, the *accept* policy will quietly add unsafe VRPs to the valid VRPs.

-      Currently, the default policy is *warn* in order to gain operational experience with the frequency and impact of unsafe VRPs.
-This default may change in future versions.
+This is the default policy.

       For more information on the process of validation implemented in Routinator, see the section `VALIDATION`_ below.